hyperhq/blog.hyper.sh/blog/source/hyper-use-case-week-part-1-web-app-with-a-database.md

 > Hello: linked database is "tcp://<ip_of_db>"
 ```

-Obviously this is a Python web app, but if your application runs in a container, it will run on Hyper_.
+Obviously this is a Python web app, but if your application runs in a container, it will run on Hyper.sh.

 #### Deploying 2 containers in under 10 seconds, so what?